engineyard/ey-docs/pages/using-postgresql-9-with-cloud.md

 <h2 id="topic4"> Dump and restore an existing PostgreSQL database</h2>

 ### Introduction
-If you are currently running a PostgreSQL database (8.x or 9), you need to dump the database, create a new PostgreSQL environment in Engine Yard Cloud, move the database dump file to the database server, and finally load the file into the PostgreSQL database.
+If you are currently running a PostgreSQL database (8.x or 9), you need to dump the database, create a new PostgreSQL environment in Engine Yard Cloud, move the database dump file to the database instance, and finally load the file into the PostgreSQL database.

 You can perform these tasks yourself (as outlined below) or ask [[Engine Yard Professional Services|http://www.engineyard.com/services]] to do the migration for you.